|CO2 emissions||133.0 g/km|

 Great engines, solid build and smarter styling all bode well for the latest Fiat Doblo Cargo.
 A wide range of different models means that there should be one to suit more compact van operators.

-These days, compact vans come in all shapes and sizes and, like its main rivals, Fiat can offer you plenty of choice, the smallest options being either a car-derived design based on the Punto supermini or the larger Fiorino Cargo model, which can take up to 2.8m3.
-But versatile though these options may be, there's sometimes no substitute for space.
+These days, compact vans come in all shapes and sizes and, like its main rivals, Fiat can offer you plenty of choice, the smallest option being its Fiorino model, which can take up to 2.8m3.
+But versatile though that LCV may be, there's sometimes no substitute for space.
 The problem is, in pursuing that, you don't want to end up with an LCV so big that it's unwieldy around town and costly to run.
 The solution, says the Italian brand, is this van here, an improved version of the second generation Doblo Cargo.
 The original curiously-styled version of this vehicle offered little you couldn't get elsewhere from Citroen Berlingo and Peugeot Partner-class vehicles, nor did it have the kind of high-roof, extended wheelbase option that would make it a realistic compact alternative to something Transit-sized.
 All that was put right with a second generation model we first saw in 2010, a vehicle that was 95% all new and which instantly beat most of its contemporaries in payload, load volume and running costs - in other words, all the things that really matter.
-Now this model has been updated, with smarter styling and the option of ultra-efficient 'Eco-Jet' engine derivatives.
+Not too long ago, this model was updated, with smarter styling and the option of ultra-efficient 'Eco-Jet' engine derivatives.
 Sounds promising.

 Design and Build